-Social Value in Defence is a pro bono project delivering an open source, deprivation data platform for better informed social improvement in local areas.
+Social Value Data Tank Project is a collaborative project delivering an open source, deprivation data platform for better informed social improvement in local areas.
 This platform is delivered through several hackathons and dataset planning through cross-sector engagement.
+The project aims to change how social value is planned through easy to use data on deprivation areas and correlations of socio-economic, health, education, employment, environmental, wellbeing conditions.

 How the project came together:

-A cross-sector group of like-minded organisations (Babcock, Ministry of Defence, whatimpact.com, Plymouth County Council & Microsoft) came together in Oct 2022 with a shared passion for making better social value investments & more targeted activities through data driven decisions.
+A cross-sector group of like-minded organisations (Babcock, Ministry of Defence, whatimpact.com, Plymouth County Council and Microsoft) came together in Oct 2022 with a shared passion for making better social value investments & more targeted activities through data driven decisions.
 In Dec 2022 the first hack was hosted at Microsoft where also Defence Supplier Forum members BAE Systems and Northrop Grumman were invited.
+The development work of the project has continued the whole 2023, and the 2nd hack with extended number of partners (also from Leonardo, MBDA and QinetiQ) was held in January 2024.

 Find out more about the project’s first hackathon in this recap video: